Our next edition of Muni ComMUNIcations will be published on Tuesday, September 9th – after the congressional recess (August 2 – September 7).

 Registration Now Open: SIFMA’s 2014 Industry-Wide BCP Testing Initiative

 As part of the ongoing securities industry testing initiative, on October 25, 2014, SIFMA will lead the 2014 industry-wide business continuity test where firms submit test orders and transactions to markets and utilities.
 The exercise will involve test transactions for equities, options, fixed income, foreign exchange, commercial paper, settlement, payments, Treasury auctions and market data.
 The test is supported by all major exchanges, markets and industry utilities.
 Registration is open until Friday, October 17.

 SIFMA Blog: Pennsylvania + Wall

-Table Top Exercise (TTX): A new addition in this year’s test is a Table Top Exercise (TTX).
-If your firm is interested in participating in this TTX please register and that person will then receive details regarding the remote, self-paced exercise that will make use of the crisis scenario being applied to this year’s exercise.
+A new addition in this year’s test is a Table Top Exercise (TTX).
+If your firm is interested in participating in this TTX please register and the registrant will then receive details regarding the remote, self-paced exercise that will make use of the crisis scenario being applied to this year’s exercise.
 The TTX will be executed in Friday, October 24.
 There will also be more information on the TTX as we move into the summer.

 Table Top Exercise Scenario

 Pandemic Influenza Continuity Exercise Series: Multiple Dates, Sep. – Dec., 2014